When the knee is straight the interior anatomy is concealed from view.

 The 'extensor mechanism'

 When the quads (quadriceps) muscles contract the leg is straightened or 'extended'.
+This system of quads, quads tendon, patella and patellar tendon are together referred to as the extensor mechanism.

 Identifying the structures on X-ray